bhushan00/linuxcnc-plasmac/configs/sim/gmoccapy/plasmac/README.md

 - minimum height is reached during THC.
 - maximum height is reached during THC.

 Safe height may be reduced if torch height (during THC moves) plus safe height would exceed the maximum height.
 The minimum allowed reduced safe height is Pierce Height plus 1mm (0.04").
 If safe height is reduced an error message is sent.

-Usage of the **plasmac.cut-feed-rate** input pin requires remapping of the F word, if not using this set the **plasmac.cut-feed-rate** input pin to 0 which will then use the feed rate from the gcode file.
+Usage of the **plasmac.cut-feed-rate** input pin requires that a gcode file contain the feedrate command:
+**F#<_hal[plasmac.cut-feed-rate]>**
+This reads the feed rate from the cut parameters on the Run tab and sets the value the component needs for THC calculations.
+If you don't want to do it this way then use a standard **Fnnn** to set the feed rate but you will need to set the Cut Feed Rate in the run to zero and plasmac will use **motion.requested−vel** for calculations.

 Cut height can be adjusted on the fly by adding an offset to the **plasmac.height-override** input pin.
-This offset is added to the THC voltage target to lower or raise the torch.
+This offset either positive or negative is added to the THC voltage target to lower or raise the torch.

 Target voltage can be selected from:
 - a voltage automatically read from the initial cut height.